 We will now explain each leg of the end to end journey shown in the diagram above.

-In your home as an energy consumer you will have a smart meter for electricity and a smart meter for gas (if you're dual fuel).
-Both meters communicate with a communications hub which is normally a part of the electricity meter however it could be separate if your gas smart meter is installed first.
+In your home as an energy customer, you will have a smart meter for electricity and a smart meter for gas (if you're dual fuel).
+Both meters communicate with a communications hub which is normally a part of the electricity meter however, it could be separate if your gas smart meter is installed first.
 To power the communications in the gas meter a battery is used as it would be dangerous to use mains electricity.